 Our OLCs currently range from 3-7 years, are tied to a borrowing base, and accrue interest.
 The loans are, for the most part, secured by crop insurance, inventory, and/or real estate.
-Farmers undergo a holistic underwriting process that takes the financial health of the business into consideration as well conservation practices, potential opportunities within the particular ecosystem, and social impact.
+Farmers undergo a holistic underwriting process that takes the financial health of the business into consideration as well as conservation practices, potential opportunities within the particular ecosystem, and social impact.
 This product has had growing demand from farmers already in our portfolio as well as farmers who approach Iroquois Valley for the first time.
-So far, we have extended OLCs to 11 farms, comprising approximately 4% of our total portfolio by value.
+Since we began offering OLCs, we have extended thirteen, some of which have been retired because of reaching a natural end to the term, or through a customer refinancing elsewhere.
+Currently, we have nine OLCs with farmers, representing 2% of our total portfolio value.